What is aspergillosis?

 Can I get aspergillosis from my dog?

 Birds are the most common source of infection in humans.
 While the potential to contract aspergillosis from your dog exists, it is less likely if you practice good personal hygiene, especially hand washing and avoid handling any discharges.
-If your dog has been diagnosed with aspergillosis, you should notify your physician for advice.
+If your dog has been diagnosed with aspergillosis, notify your physician for advice.